taxio/alfred-bitwise-workflow/README.md

 # Alfred Bitwise Workflow
-This is the Alfred Workflow for bitwise operations.
+This is an Alfred Workflow for bitwise operations.

 ![demo](./images/demo.gif)